Dfalm-Original/Jiuuijh/README.md

 Here we are on the "[CANON](https://fr.wikipedia.org/wiki/Canon_(fiction))" version
 - If you don't know how it works, or you're scared, don't panic; There are plenty of other links, you can find the list here 👉 https://paoriiu.jiuuijh.fr/liens/ <br>
 And here 👇<br>
-> 👁 A rolling release site on WordPress: https://paoriiu.jiuuijh.fr<br>
+> 👁 The rolling release web site : https://paoriiu.jiuuijh.fr<br>
 > 👩🏽‍🏫 A JIT repository on Quora: https://paoriiujiuuijh.quora.com/<br>
 > 📜 There's a MarkDown version on Medium https://medium.com/@dfalm<br>
 > 💻 There's a version on MINDS: https://www.minds.com/dfalm/<br>